 If you plan to study at a foreign school, find out how you can use VA benefits to cover your tuition and fees.

-Can I get VA education benefits to study at a foreign school?
+Can I use my VA education benefits to study at a foreign school?

 - We’ve approved your program, and

-- Your program is at an institution of higher learning where you’ll earn a standard college degree or something of equal value at that foreign school
+- Your program is at an institution of higher learning where you’ll earn a standard associate degree or higher, or a degree of equal value at that foreign school.

 Exception: Family members who qualify for Survivors’ and Dependents’ Educational Assistance can get VA benefits while in approved postsecondary (after high school) non-college degree programs at training locations in the Philippines.

 What benefits can I get?

 You may be able to get these benefits: